MDAnalysis/MDAnalysis.github.io/about.md

 ## Governance

-Project leadership is currently provided by a subset of contributors, the *Core Developers* ([@MDAnalysis/coredevs](https://github.com/orgs/MDAnalysis/teams/coredevs)) who have produced substantial contributions over extended lengths of time and who remain active in reviewing issues and discussions on the various mailing lists.
-Core Developers are granted commit rights (write access) to the GitHub source code repository.
-New Core Developers are elected with a simple majority of current Core Developers.
+Project leadership is currently provided by a subset of contributors, the *MDAnalysis Core Developers* ([@MDAnalysis/coredevs](https://github.com/orgs/MDAnalysis/teams/coredevs)) who have produced substantial contributions over extended lengths of time and who remain active in reviewing issues and discussions on the various mailing lists.
+MDAnalysis Core Developers are granted commit rights (write access) to the GitHub source code repository.
+New MDAnalysis Core Developers are elected with a simple majority of current MDAnalysis Core Developers.

-*In general, all project decisions are made through consensus among the Core Developers.*
+All decisions by the MDAnalysis Core Developers are made by simple majority.

-A rotating subset of three Core Developers is tasked to respond to and to investigate Code of Conduct violations.
+A rotating subset of three MDAnalysis Core Developers is tasked to respond to and to investigate Code of Conduct violations.